swahareddy/swahareddy.github.io/blogs/csindiainsta.md

 While our proposal was approved in India, it ultimately did not align with the broader social media strategy of our global organisation.
 Nonetheless, it was a lot of fun researching and putting this together.

-Note - All the data here is publically available.
+Note - All the data here is publicly available.
 The work is mine, and not meant to represent Credit Suisse or any of its entities in any way.

 Check out the [India related posts](https://www.instagram.com/nondescript_testpage/) that we played a part in featuring on the global page since then: